Deadly Class #1-22 (review)

 But perhaps Marcus’ death was less poetic than that.
 Surrounded by bad people and with Darwinistic forces entirely at play, Marcus, with sentiment as his weaknesses -at his core, a good heart in a good kid – was simply not the fittest.
 He could not survive against those who were stronger, lacking in sentiment, black-hearted.

 Mr Remender spent just under two years making us like, hate, laugh at and laugh with, and deeply empathise with Marcus.
 That intimacy was concluded by the tip of a blade.
 By way of consolation Mr Remender gave us Marcus’ final thoughts.
 This was a dream sequence, where Marcus is walking with his parents and they chose another way, by a lake with swans, avoiding the place where the jumper would kill his mother and father.

 This echoes an earlier scene.
 Maria has taken Marcus to a lake and the sun on the horizon has cast a white swan on the water in gold.
-Marcus of course strikes a pose and stalks away from the twinned beauty, the iridescence of the swan and the warmth of Maria’s smile.
-But it is idyllic and perhaps Marcus’ dying subconscious fuses the memory of his parents’ love with the beauty of the swan.
+Marcus, of course, strikes a pose and stalks away from that twinned beauty, the iridescence of the swan and the warmth of Maria’s smile.
+But it was an idyllic moment.
+Perhaps Marcus’ dying subconscious fuses the memory of his parents’ love with the beauty of the swan.

 It is a small and golden happy ending for both us and for Marcus, an illusion of happiness and better possibilities in the forefront of his mind as Marcus passed away.
 But notwithstanding this, Marcus’ death makes us sick to our core.
 We mourn the loss of our flawed friend.